Heritage Committee Mission Statement

 The collection represents the history and historical changes of the University of Minnesota School of Nursing.
 These items are arranged, documented and identified by topic, time sequence, and individuals involved.
-Items will be made accessible by contacting the Office of Development and Alumni Relations.
+Items will be made accessible by contacting the Associate Development Officer in the Office of Development and Alumni Relations.

 Heritage Committee Partners with University Resources